-Replying to reviews, albeit even the negatives ones shows genuine compassion and diligent customer service.
+Replying to reviews, albeit even the negative ones show genuine compassion and diligent customer service.
 Consumers are more likely to return if they feel as though there is a genuine connection with the business.

-Make sure to check the following sources for reviews on a frequent basis:
+Make sure to check the following sources for reviews frequently:

 Depending on which sites are the most suited to your business, try and encourage loyal customers to leave reviews when possible, especially after a positive interaction or experience.
 This should be filtered down to employees working on the shop floor and only requested in appropriate situations.

-Our experience of implementing a multistore strategy for our clients has taught us that if you have multiple stores to manage and are thinking of putting a local search strategy in place, then you should make things easier for yourself by having a process of monitoring business listings on a frequent basis, rather than leaving them to go unchecked for any length of time.
+If you have multiple stores to manage and are thinking of putting a local SEO strategy in place, make things easy for yourself by monitoring business listings frequently rather than leaving them to go unchecked.

-Alternatively, make sure you have a digital marketing agency that can manage your multiple locations for you, and that have the expertise to make changes that will improve your chances of being found by local customers.
+Alternatively, make sure you have a digital marketing agency that can manage your multiple locations for you and have the expertise to make changes that will improve your chances of being found by local customers.
 Get in touch with Tecmark for further advice.